danpai/dpwpcdn/README.md

-DP URL Shortner
+DP CDN Helper
 ===============

-D(ifferent)P(lace) CDN Helper is a WordPress plugin to use CDNs as an alternative to lacal files.
+D(ifferent)P(lace) CDN Helper is a WordPress plugin to use CDNs as an alternative to local files.

 Versions
 --------